Skip to main content

 3. The merchant receives USD from the card network

-When a refund or reversal occurs, the funds return as USD because that's what was actually sent to the merchant.
+If a refund or reversal happens later, the funds return in fiat, because that is what was originally sent through the card network.

 Refunded USD goes directly to your fiat balance